-If you use an e-mail or IP address provided by an organization you are affiliated with, e.g. your employer, to access IBFD products and services, that organization may access and process your personal data.
+If you use an email or IP address provided by an organization you are affiliated with, e.g. your employer, to access IBFD products and services, that organization may access and process your personal data.
 IBFD may report to your organization on your usage of our products and services.
 Please direct your privacy inquiries to your organization’s administrator.

 Categories of data processors used by IBFD:

-- Distributors (for delivery of print content)
+- distributors (for delivery of print content);

-- IT service providers
+- IT service providers;

-- Web analytics services
+- web analytics services;

-- HRM administration companies
+- HRM administration companies; and

-- Debt collecting agencies
+- debt collecting agencies.

-IBFD has license agreements with several carefully selected third parties, allowing them to use or sell IBFD content in order to attain a wide spread of IBFD’s information and maximum exposure for its authors.
+IBFD has licence agreements with several carefully selected third parties, allowing them to use or sell IBFD content in order to attain a wide spread of IBFD’s information and maximum exposure for its authors.
 Vice versa, IBFD has agreements in place with third parties that deliver content to IBFD for further use or distribution.
 These parties may need to obtain personal data from IBFD, or send personal data to IBFD, for example for the purpose of order fulfilment.

 Categories of third parties licensed by IBFD:

-- Online training developers
+- online training developers.

 Third countries and international organizations

-The countries in the EEA are covered by the GDPR: they all have to comply with the data protection principles set out in the Regulation, which guarantees the protection of your personal data when transferred between EEA countries.
+The countries in the EEA are covered by the GDPR: they must comply with the data protection principles set out in the Regulation, which guarantees the protection of your personal data when transferred between EEA countries.
 The European Commission (EC) has declared that the transfer of data to countries outside the EEA may only take place if the level of protection guaranteed by the GDPR is not undermined.